Whose Sperm Is It, Anyway?

 Had J’s story been believed, the legal consequences would have been intriguing.
-The fact that his sperm was used without his consent for artificial conception would mean J would not have been regarded as father to the child for the purposes of child support.
-Instead, he would have been in the same legal position as a sperm donor and not liable for child support.
+The fact that his sperm was used without his consent for artificial conception would mean J would not have been regarded as the father to the child for the purposes of child support.
+Instead, he would have been in the same legal position as a sperm donor and not liable for child support payments.

-“Where’s men’s right to choose?” asks Sue Price, co-founder of Men’s Rights Agency, one of the Australian lobby groups tuned into this groundswell of discontent.
+“Where’s men’s right to choose?” asked Sue Price, co-founder of Men’s Rights Agency, one of the Australian lobby groups tuned into this groundswell of discontent.

 “Men can be tricked into becoming fathers, or be denied the chance to be a father, they are powerless to stop a woman having an abortion and are seen as having no right to ask her to have one.

-The issue at the heart of the J and D case the question of whether J could have been tricked into paternity is attracting particular attention.
-The role of fraud in paternity has already had a run in the United States, in a 1981 case involving Frank Serpico, the New York policeman made famous through a movie on his role as whistleblower of corruption in the city’s police department.
+The issue at the heart of the J and D case – the question of whether J could have been tricked into paternity – is attracting particular attention.
+The role of fraud in paternity has already had a run in the United States, in a 1981 case involving Frank Serpico, the New York policeman made famous through a movie on his role as whistle-blower calling out corruption in the city’s police department.
 Serpico claimed in a New York State family court that he should not have to pay child support because he could prove his child’s mother had deceived him into pregnancy.

-Think back to last year’s debate on single women and IVF.
+In the year 2000 there was a fascinating public debate on single women and IVF.
 A recurring theme in the debate was the benefits of enabling such women to conceive in medically safe circumstances.
-“No-one is going to stop single women having children if they want to and I would far prefer to treat them medically with properly treated sperm, rather than forcing them to have one-night stands to get pregnant,” said Gab Kovaks, the medical director of Monash IVF.
+“No-one is going to stop single women having children if they want to and I would far prefer to treat them medically with properly treated sperm, rather than forcing them to have one-night stands to get pregnant,” said Gab Kovacs, the medical director of Monash IVF.

 During the 15 years I answered a Cleo advice column, I had many letters from women who were considering doing just that and wrote seeking my approval for staging a “supposed accident”.

 It seems unlikely that a successful legal challenge can be mounted using fraud to overturn a father’s requirement to pay child support.
 However, it may be possible to pay the child support and then sue the mother for damages.
-Lawyers see this as a long shot.
+Lawyers at this time see this as a long shot.
 Even if you could find a mother with the capacity to pay damages, it may be that no Australian court would be willing to accept the case.
-Sydney law professor Patrick Parkinson says: “It would raise a novel point of law.
+Sydney law professor Patrick Parkinson put it this way: “It would raise a novel point of law.
 An Australian court may be reluctant to allow a remedy because it would mean that there is a court judgment saying the child was born as a result of deception.
-The court would want to protect the child from that.”
+The court would want to protect the child from that”.